johnbillion/rave-wordpress/readme.md

 ## When do the tests run?

 The GitHub Actions workflow runs once an hour.
-It verifies the latest version in most recent branch and the branch prior, which is currently:
+It verifies the latest WordPress release available when it runs.

-* WordPress 6.8
-* WordPress 6.7

-_Note:_ Due to request rate limiting on wordpress.org, the `core.trac.wordpress.org` source and the `build.trac.wordpress.org` package are only verified for the most recent branch.

 ## Why test the official package?